Keyboard shortcuts

 doctor.rsweaveffi doctor: probes host toolchains per target.

-scaffold.rsthe Rust producer stubs emitted by weaveffi generate --scaffold.
+scaffold.rsthe Rust producer stubs emitted by weaveffi generate --scaffold (for non-macro producers).

 The cli_targets! registry

 The 11 language targets used to be spelled out a dozen times (config struct fields, the --target parser, inline-generator merging, and the Orchestrator wiring).
-They now live in one declarative macro, cli_targets!, invoked once near the top of main.rs:
+They now live in one declarative macro, cli_targets!, defined and invoked in config.rs:

 #![allow(unused)]